tuda-parallel/FTIO/artifacts/ipdps24/LAMMPS/README.md

 # LAMMPS With 3072 Ranks

-Either [analyzing the provided trace file](#analyzing-the-provided-trace-file)) or [Repeat the experiment on your cluster](#repeating-the-experiment-on-your-cluster) as described below.
-In both cases, you first need to extract the needed traces or scripts.
+You can either [repeat the experiment on your cluster](#repeating-the-experiment-on-your-cluster) or [analyze the provided trace file](#analyzing-the-provided-trace-file) as described below.
+In either case, you first need to extract the needed traces or scripts.
 For that, download and extract the file data.zip as described [here](/artifacts/ipdps24/README.md#extracting-the-data-set).
 Once extracted, you can find the required files under `data/application_traces/LAMMPS`.
 This folder contains:
 1. Tracing file generated with TMIO: lammps_3072.json